DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses.md

 ***

 ## What you need to know for the second edition of the course:
+- The second edition will start September 18th 2020
 - Course will be held on 13 Fridays, with different topics per day
 - The course days consist of lectures in the morning and afternoon practicals with cases focused on Radboudumc practice
 - The program for the 13 Fridays will be held at Radboudumc in Nijmegen and JADS in Den Bosch